izivkov/DynamicResourceTranslator/README.md

 You can override specific translations in one of the following tow ways:

 1. **Language-Specific `strings.xml` File**
-   Add a partial `strings.xml` file for specific languages with only the strings you like to override.
+   Add a partial `strings.xml` file for specific languages with only the strings you like to overwrite.

    Example for Spanish (`values-es/strings.xml`):
    ```xml